 The Middlebury College Knoll explores food as a medium to cultivate well-being in people, places, and the planet.

 - The Outdoor Kitchen is a space to cultivate community.
 In a typical year, we host pizza nights and help co-host celebrations for campus partners.
 Interns learn to cook with the wood-fired oven and make pizzas with vegetables from our gardens.
-(Please note that the Pizza Oven is closed for fall 2020 until further notice.)

 Check out the intern-run blog!